CloudCityMC/Cubed/rules.md

 5) Surface bases bigger than 10x10 (or at least 100 blocks) cannot be impenetrable (meaning a player attempting to get in can't get in) this includes via LWC or the Factions plugin, containers inside stated base may be protected as normal.
 6) A small base can NOT be surrounded by a bigger base.
 If Player A cannot access their base without greifing Player B's base, it is bannable.
 7) If a player enters combat (a player attacks another player, or vice versa) neither of the players may log out for 10 seconds after the last attack
+8) When in combat (when a player attacks another player, or vice versa), neither of the players may enter a Non-PvP zone, this includes: Entering Cubed's safezone, Entering a TARDIS, teleporting away.
+This ban wears off until combat is not enabled (10 seconds after the last attack)